davibarreira/Vizagrams.jl/docs/src/tutorials/1_basics.md

 ## 5. Stacking Diagrams

-The basic geometric transformations translations, rotations and scaling.
+The basic geometric transformations are translations, rotations, reflections, and scaling.
 Yet, Vizagrams provides some stacking transformations to ease the process of diagram drawing.
 The process of stacking consists in placing two marks one right next to the other given a certain direction.
 This is